isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-bed-bugs-spread/index.md

 layout: post
 ---
 So, how do bed bugs spread?
 Bed bugs (the 1/4 inch long and wingless bugs) are a problem at home and in other accommodations.
 But how do bed bugs spread?
-*Summary: Bed bugs spread through crawling to new surfaces, hitchhiking people's clothes and suitcases when human beings remove and following uncleaned drainages.�*
+*Summary: Bed bugs spread through crawling to new surfaces, hitchhiking people's clothes and suitcases when human beings remove and following uncleaned drainages.*
 Bed bugs crawl on the bed and bite your body, and the bite's effect could last for 1-2 weeks
 .
 They are usually reddish-brown and are often mistaken for tiny mites or mites.